-Sources: Trump will ask Congress, not Mexico, to pay for border wall
+Trump asking Congress, not Mexico, to pay for border wall

 "Democrats may well find themselves in the position to shut down all of government to stop the buildout of a wall, or of a barrier, or of a fence," Messer said.

+The Associated Press and Politico first reported elements of the talks earlier Thursday.

-If Mexico refuses to pay for the wall the GOP could add billions of dollars into the spending bill that needs to pass by April 28 to keep the government open.
+If Mexico refuses to pay for the wall, the GOP could add billions of dollars into the spending bill that needs to pass by April 28 to keep the government open.
 But doing so would force a showdown with Senate Democrats and potentially threaten a government shutdown.

 No decisions have been made, GOP sources said.